 Now, if the ad was ridiculing the obese – or even the slightly overweight – then the complaints might have a point.
 But as far as I can see, all it is doing is trying to peddle a product to those who are already looking to lose weight.
 At no point does the ad say that anyone’s body is not good enough.
 At no point is any body shape singled out as unacceptable.

 And how insulting to anyone who does want to lose weight.
 How insulting to suggest that is only because of media pressure and that they should be happy with the body that they are not happy with, because other people say so.
-There are many reasons that people (male or female) might want to lose weight – for their health, for their own sense of confidence, to fit into the clothes they love, or – yes – to be more appealing to others.
-To shame those people for making the ‘wrong’ choice – indeed, to suggest that their desire to lose weight is somehow invalid and a decision made by brainwashing rather than personal choice, a brainwashing that their critics have somehow been immune to – is every bit as disgraceful and condescending as judging people who don’t want to lose weight.
+There are many reasons that people (male or female) might want to lose weight – for their health, for their own sense of confidence, to fit into the clothes they love and can no longer wear, or – yes – to be more appealing to others.
+To shame those people for making the ‘wrong’ choice – indeed, to suggest that their desire to lose weight is somehow invalid and a decision made by brainwashing rather than personal choice – a brainwashing that their critics have somehow been immune to – is every bit as disgraceful and condescending as judging people who don’t want to lose weight.

 And to say that the producers of slimming aids should not be allowed to peddle their wares in public in case they upset non-slimmers is to set a dangerous precedent.
 Do we then ban meat product ads in case they upset vegans?
 Jack Daniels posters if they upset prohibitionists?
 At which point do we decide that hurt feelings are (or are not) important enough?